microsoft/PowerToys/README.md

  - Updated the WiX installer dependency to 3.14.1 to fix possible security issues.
  - Changed the pipelines to use pipeline artifacts instead of build artifacts.
 Thanks [@dfederm](https://github.com/dfederm)!
  - Added the -graph parameter for pipelines.
 Thanks [@dfederm](https://github.com/dfederm)!
+ - Tests in the pipelines now run as part of the build step to save on CI time.
+Thanks [@dfederm](https://github.com/dfederm)!

 #### What is being planned for version 0.81